Hive Client

 Configuration

-Refer to the HivePluginOptions interface for complete list of options and configurations you can pass to the Hive JavaScript Client.
+Refer to the HivePluginOptions interface for complete list of options and configurations you can pass to the Hive JavaScript Client of choice.

 Client Information